ericlhoward/Logging2Win/README.md

 **NOTE: The `-Filter` parameter can be passed a modifier to focus the client list on a specific Active Directory object, such as members of an OU/Site/etc.**

-### Gpupdate via command prompt on a remote compouter
+### Gpupdate via command prompt on a remote computer
 The gpupdate command is a command-line utility that updates Group Policy Settings for the system on which the command is run.
 It does not have a remote command feature.
 To update the Group Policy on a local computer, run the following from a command prompt:

 ```